Salem Brewery Ass'n.

 In 1938 they

 introduced both the Polar Brew and Victory Club brands of beer.
-With the

 Supporting your local businesses apparently wasn't a concept at this time - as 82% of the beer consumed in Oregon was from out-of-state.
 Consequently, new management and a few new brands was not enough to gain market share on the imports, and the brewery remained in financial difficulties.